 UV sold its oil and gas properties to Tenneco Oil Company for $135 million in cash.
 (Sharon Steel v.
 Chase Manhattan)

-The United States Fuel mine at Hiawatha, and the Utah Railway, along with other assets, were sold by UV Industries to Sharon Steel Company.
+UV Industries sold the United States Fuel mine at Hiawatha, and the Utah Railway, along with other assets, to Sharon Steel Company in November 1979.
 UV Industries had been holding talks earlier with Reliance Group, but those talks broke down.
 A group of railroad employees had hoped to be able to buy the railroad.
 The announced sale brought those hopes to an end.
 (Deseret News, November 27, 1979)

 November 26, 1979